 Based on its mechanism of action and findings in animals, Tasigna may cause fetal harm when administered to a pregnant woman.
-There are no adequate and well controlled studies with Tasigna in pregnant women.
 Women should be advised to avoid becoming pregnant while on Tasigna.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.

 It is not known whether nilotinib is excreted in human milk.
 One study in lactating rats demonstrates that nilotinib is excreted into milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Tasigna, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 The safety and effectiveness of Tasigna in pediatric patients have not been established.